youngsoul/gpg-linefollower/Readme.md

 ## Deploying a model to the RaspberryPI

-Once I knew the LogisticParameters to use, I still had to train the model on the RaspberryPI on the GoPiGo.
+Once I knew the LogisticRegresion Parameters to use, I still had to train the model on the RaspberryPI on the GoPiGo.
 Fortuntely training a LogisticRegression model is not too bad on the GoPiGo.

 This does imply that I transferred the training_data set to the RaspberryPI and to train the model I used the script called:  `train_model.py` in this repo.